Evelio Javier: Murder case

 "The court searched the records for evidence to corroborate the material points in the aforesaid testimony of Tianzon against Javellana but found none to corroborate his statement pointing to Javellana as the gun supplier and the plotter.
 Neither has the prosecution presented evidence during the hearing to determine Tianzon's qualification tending to corroborate the implication of Javellana nor did the prosecution indicate to the court where such corroboration can be found by the court."
 Further showing the presiding judge was biased towards the accused was that despite allowing Nagales to be discharged he was not used as witness to two other defendants and their cases were dismissed.
 The trials were suspended in 1989 when the presiding judge was accused of partiality and the Supreme Court issued a temporary restraining order.
 Petitions were made to resume the trials but these were denied in that light of the events of people power that it has become moot and academic.
-During this time Javellana was placed under house arrest under Atty.
+During this time, Javellana was placed under house arrest under Atty.
 Deogracias del Rosario.
 In 1995, Pacificador had resurfaced and was detained.
 Despite his detainment, Pacificador ran for governor of Antique in the 1995 election, but he lost by a wide margin to Exequiel Javier.
 Pacificador as well had petitioned for bail and was granted so in 1996.
 As with above this judge had ignored the witnesses claims and even Pacificador's own admission to being in the ambush site.
 In the 2000s, trials were once again opened for both of them, but these trials were once again suspended when Pacificador accused the judge of being biased against them.
 In 2004, the Antique Regional Trial Court acquitted Pacificador and three co-accused.
 However, Javellana and the others were convicted.

 People Power Revolution

 The assassination of Javier fueled the People Power Revolution that happened weeks later on February 22, 1986, which ousted Ferdinand Marcos and made Corazon Aquino the President of the Philippines.
-Javier's body processed through Manila, passing Ateneo de Manila University, where he had thousands of friends and colleagues, days before the revolution.
+Javier's body processed through Manila, passing Ateneo de Manila University in Quezon City, where he had thousands of friends and colleagues, days before the revolution.

 Legacy

-The day of his assassination is now marked as Governor Evelio B. Javier Day and is a special non-working public holiday in the provinces of Antique, Aklan, Capiz, and Iloilo, the four provinces on Panay island.
+The day of his assassination is now marked as Governor Evelio B. Javier Day and is a special non-working public holiday in the provinces of Antique, Aklan, Capiz and Iloilo, the four provinces on Panay island.

 In September 1986, Supreme Court Associate Justice Isagani Cruz wrote about Javier at the end of his decision in Javier vs. COMELEC:

 An airport, Evelio Javier Airport, in San Jose, Antique, was named in honor of Javier.

+In 1992, Javier was one of the first individuals to be honored at the Bantayog ng mga Bayani, a monument dedicated to those who opposed the dictatorship of Ferdinand Marcos.